 The role of IT is changing.
-As companies look to IT as a business innovator, IT4IT can help you transform old IT practices into new, business-driven ones.
+Companies are looking to IT as a business innovator.
+And IT4IT can help you transform old IT practices into new, business-driven ones.

 In the early days of enterprise IT, companies considered the department a cost center.
 Expensive hardware and costly overhead kept IT from going through with business initiatives.

 But all that has changed in the last decade.
 A new age of tech has fostered a culture of disruption to the status quo across industries.
 And that’s changing the way that IT is organized and managed.

 Today, companies look at IT as a business driver.